 for Human Rights of the Council of Europe and later that year cancels

 its agreement which allowed the International Red Cross to investigate

 conditions of political prisoners in Greece.
 In April Mikis Theodorakis,

-who has once again been imprisoned and then become ill with tuberculosis
+who has once again been imprisoned, becomes ill with tuberculosis and

 is permitted to leave Greece for France, though his family are forced